 4. Learn from your mistakes

 If you’re going to do this, you’re going to screw up.
-I’ve often screwed up so many times, but after each screw-up, I learn another lesson and move on.
+I’ve often screwed up many times, but after each screw-up, I learn another lesson and move on.
 I don’t get all upset (well, sometimes I do, but I quickly get over it) and quit.
 And I still make mistakes.
 And I always will.
 And so will you.
-Don’t get too stressed, as each mistake is one step closer to your goal.
-Just keep that goal in mind, and you’ll be on your way.
+Don’t get too stressed; each error is one step closer to your goal.
+Keep that goal in mind, and you’ll be on your way.

 5. do stuff

 Far too many people get “paralysis by analysis.”
 And it’s easy to get caught in this trap.
-When you’re new and lack confidence about what to do, fear can take over, and you worry about screwing up.
+Fear can take over when you’re new and lack confidence about what to do, and you worry about screwing up.
 Get over it and do something.
 The best student I’ve had is a guy who does stuff.
-I’d teach him something, then the next day, he’d put it into action.
+I’d teach him something; then he’d put it into action the next day.
 Sure, he screwed up.
 But I corrected him, and he went on to the next step.

 Most people spend way too long on little things like their hosting company.
 The research, they go into forums and ask questions, and a month later, they haven’t even got their hosting sorted.
-You need to get a lot of things done in this game, and if it takes you a month to make a small decision, you’re gonna be in trouble.
-I’m not saying to act without any thought whatsoever, but you need to be decisive.
-Remember, you’re going to screw up, so don’t stress about making mistakes.
-Just get out there and do stuff, and you’ll get to where you want to go a lot quicker.
+You need to get many things done in this game, and if it takes you a month to make a small decision, you will be in trouble.
+I’m not saying to act without thought, but you must be decisive.
+Remember, you’ll screw up, so don’t stress about making mistakes.
+Just get out there and do stuff, and you’ll get to where you want to go quicker.
 The quicker you can get feedback, the better.

 READ MORE :